dmbarbour/glas/docs/GlasDesign.md

 ## Glas Initial Syntax (g0)

 Glas requires an initial syntax for bootstrap.
-To serve this role, I define [the g0 syntax](GlasZero.md).
+To serve this role, I define [the g0 language](GlasZero.md), which is essentially a Forth with some decent metaprogramming features and algebraic effects.

+N

  However, g0 is a rather simplistic language, with a Forth-like look and feel but lacking Forth's metaprogramming features.
 The intention is to simplify bootstrap implementation.
 A more sophisticated language modules (with support for local variables, recursive function groups, metaprogramming, etc.) should be developed for normal programming in Glas.

-## Dictionaries and Definitions

-Most Glas modules should each compile to a dictionary that represents the namespace at end of file.
-This supports a convenient mode of program composition where we inherit a module then continue manipulating definitions.

-A dictionary is concretely a record of `identifier:Definition` pairs.
-The definition should be from an open variant whose header hints how the identifier should be applied in context of another program.
-This enables user syntax to be more implicit.
-The definition types used by g0 are:

-* **prog:(do:GlasProgram, ...)** - a Glas program with potential annotations.
-* **data:Value** - a raw data definition, or programs that reduce to data.
-* **macro:MacroDef** - describe a macro program for staged computing

-Definitions types used by g0 are precompiled and do not contain references to other dictionary words.
-However, this is not an essential constraint.
-Other languages might favor late binding or other dynamic behavior.
-The set of definition types is subject to ad-hoc extension and de-facto standardization as we develop new language modules.
-For example, in context of suitable languages, we might extend dictionaries to define types, rewrite rules, process networks, concurrent constraint metaprogramming models, and so on.

-*Aside:* A related convention that I'd like to encourage is *single inheritance* of dictionaries.
-At most one unqualified import, e.g. represented as `open modulename`.
-All other identifiers must be explicitly imported or qualified.
-Single inheritance ensures the provenance of every identifier is unambiguous and invariant to change in dependencies.
-It also encourages development of aggregator modules for boiler-plate imports.

-## Logging Conventions

-Almost every application model will support a **log:Message** effect to support debugging.
-In general, we'll often want the ability to filter which messages we're seeing based on task, level, role, etc..
-These properties are mostly independent of content.
-Instead of a variant type, log messages will normally use a record of ad-hoc fields, with de-facto standardization.
-For example:

-        (lv:warn, role:debug, text:"English message")

-This allows gradual and ad-hoc structured extension to log messages without breaking existing routes or filters.
-It becomes feasible for a log message to have both a brief text description and an interactive object or applet.

-Efficient logging will require support for structure sharing within the log storage.

-We could log an object or interactive app while still including some text and still preserving the existing log message routing mechanisms.

 ## Application Models